davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 runs ARIMA(0, 0, 0) for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city
 * OpenMeteoEDA_202306_v006 runs ARIMA(1, 0, 0) for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city
 * OpenMeteoEDA_202306_v006 runs ARIMA(0, 0, 1) for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city
+* OpenMeteoEDA_202306_v006 runs ARIMA(1, 0, 1) for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city